xp44mm/Notebook/RxInAction/08 Working with basic query operators.md

         .SelectMany(fun room ->
             let msgs = room.Messages
             msgs
-                .Map(fun msg -> room.Id, msg)
+                .Select(fun msg -> room.Id, msg)
             )
         .Subscribe(AddToDashboard)
 ```

 Unlike enumerables, observables can emit asynchronous notifications, so the order in which the `resultSelector` is invoked is nondeterministic.
 This means that `SelectMany` will have to cache all the items from the source observable in order to pass them with each notification emitted by the observable they created.
 This is, of course, only until the observables have completed.
 Consequently, using `SelectMany` may affect the memory footprint of your application.

-NOTE The `SelectMany` operator is powerful when adding asynchronous method invocations as part of the observable pipeline.
+NOTE: The `SelectMany` operator is powerful when adding asynchronous method invocations as part of the observable pipeline.
 Chapter 5 discusses this technique, along with other techniques for working with asynchronous operations.

 ## 8.3 Filtering an observable